Films to Watch

 Dunnellon Concert Singers (November 19) › The Dunnellon Concert Singers will perform a Rodgers and Hammerstein retrospective concert at the St. Stephen Episcopal Church at 3pm.
 Admission is free.
 (352) 419-8796.

 Group Bike Rides (Ongoing) › Brick City Bicycles offers group bike rides throughout the week and weekend. brickcitybicycles.com or (352) 369-9400.

-Kayak Outings (Ongoing) › The Marion County Parks and Recreation Department will host several kayak outings for children and adults. marioncountyfl.org or (352) 671-8560.
+Kayak Outings (Ongoing) › Marion County Parks and Recreation will host several kayak outings for children and adults. marioncountyfl.org or (352) 671-8560.

-Nature Hike (September 17) › A guided nature hike through Silver Springs State Park will take place the third Saturday of each month through May.
-Sturdy walking shoes, a canteen and insect repellent are suggested.
-The hike is free with park admission. silversprings.com or (352) 236-7148.
+Nature Hike (November 18) › A guided nature hike through Silver Springs State Park will take place the third Saturday of each month through May.
+Each hike will start from a different location in the park and focus on different plants and wildlife.
+Free with park admission. silversprings.com or (352) 236-7148.